Exam season is now · EC-6 (391) & STR (293)

 If you hold a bachelor's degree, you can become certified through an Educator Preparation Program (EPP):

 • 1.
-Apply to an EPP: Generally requires a completed degree and a 2.5–2.75 GPA, depending on the program.
+Apply to an EPP: Generally requires a completed degree and a 2.5 to 2.75 GPA, depending on the program.

 • 2.
-Pass Content Exam: Pass the TExES EC-6 (391) and meet your EPP’s requirements to receive a Statement of Eligibility (SOE) for a teaching internship.
+Pass Content Exams: Pass both the TExES EC-6 (391) and STR (293) and meet your EPP's requirements to receive a Statement of Eligibility (SOE) for a teaching internship.

 Mastering the ELPS for TExES EC-6 (391)